Japan exports knocked by weak U.S. shipments, hurt economic recovery

 "The data do reflect a shift in production overseas.
 I don't think monetary policy easing is needed, but there are doubts about how the overall economy will perform in the third quarter."

-Japan's economy shrank an annualised 7.1 percent in the second quarter hit by the tax hike, the biggest contraction since the 2009 global financial crisis.
+Japan's economy shrank an annualized 7.1 percent in the second quarter hit by the tax hike, the biggest contraction since the 2009 global financial crisis.

 Underperforming exports have been one of the weak links in the Japanese economy, which is struggling to cope with the April tax hike.